John W. Springer: second wife - Isabel Patterson Folck

-Janette Elizabeth Muir
+third wife - Janette Elizabeth Muir

-On August 26, 1915, he married a 27 year old woman, Janette Elizabeth Orr Muir Lotave.
+On August 26, 1915, he married a 27-year-old woman, Janette Elizabeth Orr Muir Lotave.
 He was a friend of her family.
-She was born in 1888 in Scotland and came to the United States in 1890 with her family.
-She married Carl Lotave, an artist, when she was 17 or 18 years of age and divorced him in 1909.
-She became a naturalized citizen a year after her marriage to Springer.
+She was born in 1888 in Scotland in the northern portion of the island of Great Britain in the United Kingdom, in Europe, and came across the Atlantic Ocean to the United States in 1890 at age 2 years old with her family.
+She first married Carl Lotave, an artist, when she was 17 or 18 years of age, around 1905 or 1906, and divorced him about three years in 1909.
+She became a naturalized American citizen a year after her second marriage to John Wallace Springer.

 The Springers lived on Sloan Lake at 1655 Vrain Street and called the house Springer Lodge.
 In 1926, Janette bought a house at 2900 South University Boulevard called Wellshire Park Cottage for cost of the construction loan.
-Janette and John lived there in 1927 and until March 1928, when the house was foreclosed.
-They lived together at multiple residences over the course of their marriage, including a cottage at 888 York Street and in Littleton.
+Janette and John Springer lived there in 1927 for about a year and until March 1928, when the house was foreclosed.
+They lived together at several multiple residences over the course of their marriage, including a cottage at 888 York Street and in Littleton, Colorado.

 Death

-He died in a hospital on January 10, 1945 and was buried at the Littleton Cemetery.
-His third wife, Janette, is buried next to him.
-She died October 3, 1957 in Littleton, Colorado.
+He died in a local hospital at age 85 years old on January 10, 1945, and was buried at the Littleton Cemetery in Littleton, Colorado.
+His third wife, Janette Elizabeth Muir Springer, is buried next to him.
+She died 12 years after him on October 3, 1957, also in Littleton, Colorado.